Pagomio/pagomio-sdk-php/README.md

 ```

 ### Response
-After payment `Pagomio.com` redirected to the page you reported in the previous step.
+After the payment `Pagomio.com` redirected to the page that you reported in the previous step.

 ```php
 $pagomio = new Pagomio\Pagomio('client_id','secret_id',true);